Bangladesh Nationalist Party: Ideology

-BNP was originally formed when a political vacuum was occurring in Bangladesh, mainly resulting from the coups–countercoups of 1975.
-As a result, after the withdrawal of military rule, various politicians, regardless of party and ideological affiliation, joined the newly formed BNP to return to mainstream politics.
-Many of them had contradictory ideologies to each other, including politicians from various Islamist parties to "pro-China left and NAP".
-Canadian-Bangladeshi analyst Mir Aftabuddin Ahmed called early BNP "a coalition of convenience rather than ideology".
-Many political experts, including Ahmed, believe that since BNP was born after Awami League was overthrown, the BNP was an attempt to establish a position in areas where Awami League was moderate.
+BNP was originally formed during the political vacuum after the 1975 coups, for which, politicians from diverse political background joined the newly formed BNP in order to return to mainstream politics, after the withdrawal of martial law.
+Many of them had conflicting ideologies, including politicians from various Islamist parties to "pro-China left and NAP".
+Bangladeshi Canadian analyst Mir Aftabuddin Ahmed called the early BNP "a coalition of convenience rather than ideology".
+Many political experts, including Ahmed, believe that since BNP was born after the fall of Awami League, the party was an attempt to establish a position in areas where Awami League was moderate.